 IV.
 Prices and payment

-1) Subject to the provisions of subclause 2), current prices at the time of the Formation of Contract apply.
-Prices for Goods are specified as FCA ‘Supplying Plant’ (Incoterms 2020), excluding VAT at the applicable statutory rate.
+1) Subject to the provisions of clause V), current prices at the time of the Formation of Contract apply.
+Prices for Goods are specified as FCA ‘Supplying Plant’ (Incoterms 2020), as net prices plus any taxes applicable to the net charge, such as, in particular, the statutory turnover taxes, value added taxes, goods and services taxes, insurance and excise taxes applicable from time to time, which are to be paid and assumed by the Client.
 For the purposes of these TCSR, ‘Supplying Plant’ refers to the STILL plant that has been specified in the order confirmation or offer as supplying the Goods for pick-up or shipping.
 STILL is entitled to charge a € 10.00 administration fee for orders with a value of less than € 50.00.
 Where Goods are to be shipped by STILL (‘Shipment Sale’), Client bears the cost of transport from the Supplying Plant or from the warehouse and the cost of any transport insurance that Client may wish to take out, unless agreed otherwise.
 The cost of transport and any insurance premiums are either invoiced to Client by the transport service provider instructed by STILL, if Client has a contract account with the provider, or invoiced to Client by STILL and stated as a separate item on the order invoice.

 1) The delivery period for Goods commences upon Formation of Contract, but not until Client has made available all required documentation, authorizations, and information, and/or made any required advance payments or down payments.
 Delivery is deemed to have been made in time if, before the end of the delivery period, the Goods are available for collection FCA ‘Supplying Plant’ (Incoterms 2020) from STILL (‘Readiness for Collection’) or, in case of a Shipment Sale, the Goods are available for shipping (‘Readiness for Shipping’), and Client has been notified of Readiness for Collection or Shipping.
 Adherence to the delivery period requires Client to meet its contractual obligations and obligations to cooperate.